 Article 4 of the Library Bill of Rights states that "Libraries should cooperate with all persons and groups concerned with resisting abridgement of free expression and free access to ideas."
-To facilitate such cooperation, the ALA Office for Intellectual Freedom connects with state library associations and AASL affiliates about intellectual freedom, privacy, book challenges, and reporting censorship.
+To facilitate such cooperation, the ALA Office for Intellectual Freedom connects with ALA Chapters, ACRL Chapters, and AASL Chapters about intellectual freedom, privacy, book challenges, and reporting censorship.
 Our goal is to empower volunteer committees with resources and a network of people who engage their state membership in intellectual freedom advocacy and awareness.

 Roster & Communication